FeruzaShokirjonovna/quiz-app/README.md

 [Back to Top](#table-of-contents)

 ### Expectations
+- Platform Accessibility:
+  - Users expect the platform to be accessible on various devices, ensuring a consistent and user-friendly experience, whether on desktop or mobile.
+- Engaging Quiz Content:
+  - Users look forward to diverse and high-quality quiz content, covering a range of topics.
+- Immediate Feedback:
+  - Users anticipate immediate feedback on quiz questions, with clear explanations for correct and incorrect answers, enhancing the learning experience.
+- Intuitive User Interface:
+  - Users anticipate a user-friendly and visually appealing interface that is easy to navigate, contributing to an enjoyable overall experience.

 [Back to Top](#table-of-contents)

 ## Design Choices

 ### Fonts
 ### Icons
+As for icons I decided to use for my website [Font Awesome library](https://fontawesome.com/ "Font Awesome").

 ### Colors
 ### Structure
 The website will follow a mobile-first strategy, the main target is to create a visually appealing design for smaller screens.
 As for the smallest design I chose Samsung Galaxy S8 and iPhone 5.